-What is A9.com and how to optimize Amazon’s Search Engine?
+What is A9.com and how do you optimize searches for Amazon’s Search Engine?

 A9 is an Amazon-owned search engine that keeps one specific goal in mind: to sell as many items as they can to their customers.
-Some phenomenal tools on the search engine includes:
+Some phenomenal tools on the search engine include:

-- Local BlockView Technology – Allows for users to virtually walk streets on a street-level.
-Businesses can also upload the outside and inside of businesses and post them online
+- Local BlockView Technology – For users to virtually walk streets on a street-level.
+Businesses can also upload the outside and inside of a business online

 - A9 Local – Business profiles, photos, user reviews, as well as the ability to call a business on the web

-Now that we have a better and clearer understanding of what A9 is about and stands for, let’s look at ranking factors for Amazon.
+Now that we have a better and clearer understanding of what A9 is, let’s look at ranking factors for Amazon.
 Despite specialist’s heavy focus on Google, Amazon has as many as three times the amount of product searches, making it more appealing for businesses looking to sell premium products.
 It may also be worth noting that Amazon has reached a stunning 63 million Prime membership users, and continues to grow annually.
-See some strategies to optimizing Amazon’s A9 Search Engine below:
+Check out some strategies for optimizing in Amazon’s A9 Search Engine below.